HOW TO JOIN

 SERVICE LEARNING

 The Washington DC Chapter incorporates service-learning into the AMIGOS training to add depth and first-hand experience to the curriculum.
 Service‐learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility and strengthen communities.
-As part of one of the overnight retreats, volunteers will work with a local Washington DC organization that serves the Latino community in the area.
+As part of training activities, participants will be expected to attend two volunteering activities with the student cohort.

 HIGHLIGHTS OF THE TRAINING PROGRAM INCLUDE: